krthkj/krthkj/README.md

 ## Hi there 👋, I'm Karthik Jain
 **Software Engineer | Programmer | Tech Enthusiast | Quick Learner**

-- 🌱 I’m currently learning Modern C++23, and Data-oriented C++ in Scientific Programming.
+- 🌱 Currently learning Modern C++23, and Data-oriented C++ in Scientific Programming.
 Aiming towards High Performane Computing in C++.
-- 🔭 I’m currently open to work and actively looking for opportunities.
+- 🔭 Currently open to work and actively looking for opportunities.
 - 📫 How to reach me: https://www.linkedin.com/in/karthikjain/

 <!--